craigmax-dev/craigmax-dev/README.md

 # Hi, I'm Craig Maxwell 👋

 I am an aerospace/mechanical engineer from Scotland ![](icons/scotland.png) in the final part of my postgrad studies at the Delft University of Technology ![](icons/netherlands.png) and living in Madrid ![](icons/spain.png).
-I am currently searching for graduate work in Engineering or Technology companies and am mobile Europe-wide!
+I am currently searching for work in Engineering or Technology companies!

 ## About me
 I enjoy climbing, music, and programming.